DataDog/chef-datadog/CONTRIBUTING.md

 Please don't be this person: `git commit -m "Fixed stuff"`.
 Take a moment to write meaningful commit messages.

-The commit message should describe the reason for the change and give extra details that will allow someone later on to understand in 5 seconds the thing you've been working on for a day.
+The commit message should describe the reason for the change and give extra details that allows someone later on to understand in 5 seconds the thing you've been working on for a day.

 If your commit is only shipping documentation changes or example files, and is a complete no-op for the test suite, add **[skip ci]** in the commit message body to skip the build and give that slot to someone else who does need it.